Buying real estate in Guatemala?

 Sources: Trading Economics, Travel and Tour World, Tourism Review

-7) Foreign buyers are snapping up larger homes in booming Guatemala City as regional business activity skyrockets
+7) Foreign buyers will target larger homes in Guatemala City as business activity grows

-8) Pacific Coast infrastructure upgrades will go up property interest in towns with enhanced highway access
+8) Improved infrastructure on the Pacific Coast will boost property interest in towns with enhanced highway connectivity

 Infrastructure upgrades on the Pacific Coast are set to make towns with better highway access more appealing to property buyers.